-The city and county will approach planning and policy decisions in the Boulder Valley through an ecosystem framework in which natural regions like airsheds and watersheds are considered and incorporated into planning.
+The city and county will approach planning and policy decisions in the Boulder Valley through an ecosystem framework in which natural regions like bioregions, airsheds and watersheds are considered and incorporated into planning.

 The city will employ an adaptive management approach to resource protection and enhancement.
-An adaptive management approach involves ongoing monitoring of resource conditions, assessment of the effectiveness of management actions, revision of management actions based on new information from research, and learning from experience what works and what does not.
+An adaptive management approach to resource protection and enhancement involves establishing objectives, conducting ongoing monitoring of resource conditions, assessingment of the effectiveness of management actions, revisingon of management actions based on new information from research, and learning from experience what works and what does not.
+The city and county will employ this approach.

-Native Ecosystems and Biodiversity and Native Ecosystems
+Protecting Native Ecosystems and Biodiversity

-3.03 Natural Ecosystems
+3.03 Natural Native Ecosystems

 The city and county will protect and restore significant native ecosystems on public and private lands through land use planning, development review, conservation easements, acquisition and public land management practices.
-The protection and enhancement of biological diversity-and habitat for state and federal endangered and threatened species and state, as well as county-critical wildlife habitats/migration corridors, environmental conservation areas, high biodiversity areas, rare plant areas, and significant natural communities and local species of concern will be emphasized, Degraded habitat may be restored and selected extirpated species may be reintroduced as a means of enhancing native flora and fauna in the Boulder Valley.
+The protection and enhancement of biological diversity-and habitat for state and federal endangered and threatened species and state, as well as county-critical wildlife habitats/migration corridors, environmental conservation areas, high biodiversity areas, rare plant areas, and significant natural communities and county and local species of concern will be emphasized.
+Degraded habitat may be restored and selected extirpated species may be reintroduced as a means of enhancing native flora and fauna in the Boulder Valley.
+Important guidance and strategies for protection and restoration are in city and county plans listed at the end of this section.

-The city and county recognize the importance of preserving large areas of unfragmented habitat in supporting the biodiversity of its natural lands and viable habitat for native species.
-The city and county will work together to preserve, enhance, restore and maintain undevelopedlands identified as critical and having significant ecological value for providing ecosystem connections and buffers to support movement of native organisms between for joining significant ecosystems.
-Comment [NW1]: Consider making specific reference to resources identified in Boulder County Comprehensive Plan here.
-(Note: Suggest adding new policy language to "Built Environment chapter" to address conservation and design of open space connections and buffers in urban areas, recognizing that urban lands can also be important for supporting biodiversity and maintaining wildlife habitat.)
+The city and county recognize the importance of preserving large habitat areas-of unfragmented habitat in supporting the biodiversity of its natural lands and viable habitat for native species.
+The city and county will work together to preserve, enhance, restore and maintain undevelopedlands identified as critical and having significant ecological value for providing ecosystem connections (e.g., wildlife corridors) and buffers to support the natural movement of native organisms between ecosystems.
+Connected corridors of habitat may extend through or along the edges of the urban environment and often serve as vital links between natural areas for both wildlife and humans.
+They are often at the greatest risk of degradation and thus should be identified for planning and where appropriate for acquisition counter and or counter and the should be identified for planning and where appropriate for acquisition counter and counter and count

-3.05 Maintain and Restore Natural Disturbance and Ecological Processes
+3.05 Maintain and Restore Natural Ecological Processes and Natural Disturbances

-Recognizing that ecological processes, such as wildfire and flooding, are integral to the productivity and health of natural ecosystems, the city and county will work to ensure that, when appropriate precautions have been taken for human safety and welfare, ecological processes will be maintained or mimicked in the management of natural lands.
+Recognizing that natural ecological processes, such as wildfire and flooding, are integral to the productivity and health of natural ecosystems, the city and county will work to ensure that, when appropriate precautions have been taken for human safety and welfare, ecological processes will be maintained or mimieked-replicated in the management of natural lands.